 70kph is a really awkward speed limit.
 It fits nowhere in any sane persons driving spectrum.
-Unfortunately it seems to a little favorite up here in Norway.
-Mine you they have a speed restriction for every 10kph from 20kph to 100kph on the motorway.
-My friend Brendan Halpin told me speeding is up with murder as a crime here.
-My friend Mr TomTom is banging away in my ear all day trying to keep me it of prison.
+Unfortunately it seems to a little bit of a favorite up here in Norway.
+Mind you they have a speed restriction for every 10kph from 20kph up to the max of 100kph on the motorway.
+My friend Brendan Halpin told me speeding is up there with murder as a crime here.
+My friend Mr TomTom is banging away in my ear all day trying to keep me out of prison.

 There are a warren of tunnels under Oslo and I haven’t cracked them.
 I was up and down all over the city yesterday and couldn’t make any sense of where I was going.
 This morning I was at the same craic.
 Mr TomTom doesn’t do so well underground either.

 This morning was a beautiful sunny day.
-In the tarmac early straight into Monday morning traffic.
+On the tarmac early, straight into Monday morning traffic.
 I was now acutely aware of the temperature gage.
-Traffic keep moving slowly so no issues.
+If traffic keeps moving slowly, then no issues with the fan.

 It’s been a great day on the bike.
 The scenery today was a vision to behold.
 The sun beaming down on green fields, pine forests, lakes and mountains.
-Glen right in Co Donegal goes on for 20 kilometers.
+Glenveigh in Co.
+Donegal goes on for 20 kilometers.
 Up here it goes on for 360 kilometers.
 That’s how much I’ve driven today.
 For the last 70 kilometers it’s been fjords.
 Although when I came down from the snow topped mountains the weather broke and I did the wet suit jig again.

 I have been under ground today more than I have ever been.
 In Oslo the traffic moves under the city.
 Up here on the fjords the bore tunnels.
-Very informatively the tell you how lone the tunnel will be.
+Very informatively they tell you how long the tunnel will be.
 Twelve kilometers was the longest today.